-With over 200 species, the Penicillium genus is one of the most common fungi found worldwide.
-Look for it outdoors in soil, decaying plant debris, compost, grains, and rotting fruit.
-Indoors, it usually grows on wallpaper, wallpaper glue, carpet, paint, fabrics, house dust, and water-damaged buildings.
+With over 300 accepted species, the Penicillium genus includes some of the most common fungi in the world.
+(1) Look for it outdoors in soil, decaying plant debris, compost, grains and rotting fruit.
+Indoors, it usually grows on wallpaper, wallpaper glue, carpet, paint, fabrics, house dust and water-damaged buildings in general.
+(2)

-Penicillium colonies range in colour from blue-green to white, yellow, and pink with a velvety to powdery texture.
+Penicillium colonies range in colour from blue-green to white, yellow and pink with a velvety or powdery texture.
 They grow rapidly and release a strong musty odour.

 Penicillium is a common allergen, triggering allergies such as hypersensitivity pneumonitis and hay fever.
-It also triggers asthma.
-While Penicillium is typically non-pathogenic, there are a few exceptions.
-Some Penicillium species are capable of producing microbial volatile organic compounds (MVOCs) and toxins that can be harmful to human health especially upon long-term exposure.
+It can also trigger or worsen asthma symtpoms.
+(3) While Penicillium is typically non-pathogenic, there are a few exceptions.
+Some Penicillium species are capable of producing microbial volatile organic compounds (MVOCs) and toxins that can be harmful to human health, especially upon long-term exposure.
+(4)

 Who discovered Penicillium?

-Penicillium was discovered in 1928 by Dr. Alexander Fleming who was a bacteriologist at St. Mary’s Hospital in London.
-According to Dr Fleming, based on his findings after examining some colonies of the Straphylococcus aureus, he found out that a mold known as Penicillium notatum has spoiled his Petri dishes.
+Penicillium was discovered in 1928 by Dr. Alexander Fleming, who was a bacteriologist at St. Mary’s Hospital in London, England.
+(5) After examining colonies of Straphylococcus aureus, Dr. Fleming found that a mold known as Penicillium notatum had prevented the normal growth of Staphylococcus in his petri dishes.

-This was after Dr. Flemings has examined his dishes using a microscope to discover that, the identified mold prevented Staphylococci’s normal growth.
-In addition, he discovered that, there was some factor present in penicillium mold which apart from inhibiting bacteria growth, might also be used to combat infectious diseases.
+In addition, he discovered that there was some factor present in Penicillium mold that, apart from inhibiting bacterial growth, might also be used to combat infectious diseases.

-In March, 1942, fourteen years later after the discovery of Penicillium, Anne Miller become the first patient to be treated with Penicillium successfully after she miscarried and developed an infections which lead to blood poisoning that almost took her life at New Haven Hospital, Connecticut.
+In March 1942, 14 years after the discovery of Penicillium, Anne Miller became the first patient to be successfully treated with Penicillium after she miscarried and developed an infection that led to blood poisoning and almost took her life at New Haven Hospital, Connecticut.
+(6)

-Initial, there were no specified medication for bacterial infections and many people suffered from blood poisoning.
-Penicillium.
-Despite the fact that, Dr. Alexander was the first person to suggest that the Penicillium mold must have secreted an antibacterial substance as well as to concentrate the active-substance, penicillin in 1928.
-A lot of research was conducted during the next 12-years where; he grew and also distributed the original mold.
+At that time, no specified medications for bacterial infections existed, and many people developed blood poisoning.
+In addition to being the first person to suggest that Penicillium mold is capable of secreting an antibacterial substance, Dr. Fleming was also the first person to develop a concentrate of the active substance, penicillin, in 1928.
+A lot of research was conducted over the next twelve years, during which he grew and distributed the original mold.

-Though he wasn’t the first person to use its Penicillium properties in medicine, there were other people involved in the Penicillin mass production and they include; Ernst Chain, Edward Abraham, Howard Florey and Norman Heatley,
+However, Dr. Fleming wasn’t the first person to use the properties of Penicillium in medicine.
+Other people involved in the mass production of penicillin included Ernst Chain, Edward Abraham, Howard Florey and Norman Heatle.

-Penicillin was introduced as an antibiotic in the 1940s and since then, it has been recognized to be one of the greatest-advances when it comes to therapeutic medicine.
-However, the discovery of penicillin as well as the initial recognition of Penicillium’s therapeutic potential happened in the United Kingdom.
+Penicillin was introduced as an antibiotic in the 1940s, and since then, it has been recognized as one of the greatest advances in therapeutic medicine.
+Its discovery, as well as the first recognition of Penicillium’s therapeutic potential, happened in the United Kingdom.

-Nevertheless, the United-States played a significant role in the development of large scale production of Penicillium due to World War II hence making a life-saving substance that was limited in supply into available medicine widely.
+The United States also played a significant role in the large-scale production of Penicillium during World War II, thereby making the life-saving substance that was once in limited supply widely available.

-There are more than 200 species of Penicillium.
-They are commonly referred to as either the blue or green molds due to the fact that they produce many quantities of bluish, greenish or rather yellowish spores that gives them their aforementioned characteristic colours.
+There are over 300 accepted species of Penicillium.
+They are commonly referred to as either the blue or green molds due to the fact that they produce many quantities of bluish, greenish or yellowish spores that give them their aforementioned characteristic colours.

-The most common species of Penicillium include: Penicillium chrysogenum, Penicillium purpurogenum, Penicillium janthinellum and Penicillium marneffei.
-Basically, the identification to these species-level is based on microscopic features and macroscopic morphology.
+The most common species of Penicillium include P. chrysogenum (also known as P. notatum), P. purpurogenum, P. janthinellum and P. marneffei (also called Talaromyces marneffei).
+The identification of these species is based on their microscopic features and macroscopic morphology.
+(7)

 Where can Penicillium be found?

-The spores in Penicillium molds can trigger allergic reactions for individuals who are sensitive to mold.
-Henceforeth, the health of occupants can be adversely affected if they live in an environment with amplification of penicillium.
+Penicillium spores can trigger allergic reactions in individuals who are sensitive to mold.
+As such, the health of the building’s occupants can be adversely affected if the indoor environment contains high concentrations of Penicillium.

-However, some of the Penicillium species are beneficial to humans.
-A good example is cheese like Brie, Stilton, Roquefort, Camembert and much more to mention are ripened using penicillium species and are safe to eat.
-In addition, penicillin drug is produced by Penicillium Chrysogenum and it’s a common occurring mold found in most of our homes.
+However, some Penicillium species are beneficial to humans.
+A good example is cheese like Brie, Stilton, Roquefort and Camembert, which are ripened using Penicillium species and are safe to eat.
+(10) Another example, as mentioned earlier, is the penicillin drug, produced by P. chrysogenum, which is frequently found in many households.

-If in case, it happens that you experience the above mentioned symptoms you suspect to be caused by mold fungus then it’s advisable to see your doctor.
+If you are experiencing any of the above-mentioned symptoms and you suspect that mold is the cause, it’s advisable to see your doctor.

 How to remove Penicillium mold?